All posts

 Perplexity: Measuring Unpredictability

-• Low perplexity: The text follows highly predictable patterns.
-Words appear exactly where an AI would expect them.
+Perplexity quantifies how "surprising" a piece of text is to a language model.
+It measures how well an AI can predict the next word in a sequence.
+Low perplexity means the text follows highly predictable patterns: words appear exactly where an AI would expect them.
 Example: "Content marketing is a powerful way to grow your business.
 It helps you build trust, drive traffic, and increase conversions."

 Burstiness: Analyzing Rhythm Variation